gsam1999/inv-mgmt/README.md

 ## Deployment to Production

 refer to `https://angular.io/guide/deployment` to deploy the application to a server .
-To deploy the app to an existing website as a sub page use `ng build --base-href /sub-page/`.
+To deploy the app to an existing website as a sub page use `ng build --base-href /sub-page/` more infomation on this can be found at the above URL.